Misha Cajic

 Scope 2 emissions and market-based accounting

-Double-counting in Scope 2 emissions often happens when organizations use a mix of location-based and market-based reporting.
-The location-based method calculates emissions based on the grid’s average emission factor, while the market-based method accounts for purchased renewable energy certificates (RECs) or power purchase agreements (PPAs).
+Double-counting in Scope 2 emissions often happens when organisations use a mix of location-based and market-based reporting.
+The location-based method uses the grid’s average emission factor (or residual mix where grid attribute data is absent), while the market-based method reflects contractual instruments such as renewable Energy Attribute Certificates (EACs), Guarantees of Origin (GOs), international RECs (I-RECs) or power purchase agreements (PPAs).
 If both the generator and the buyer claim the same renewable energy benefits, emissions savings can be overstated.

 Scope 3 emissions in the supply chain